Drugs and Crime in Society

-2. Understand different types of drug dependence and its prevention and treatment
+2. Understand different types of drug dependence and their prevention and treatment.

-7. Understand the history and development of the U.S. War on Drugs as well as how other nations have addressed the issue of drug use
+7. Understand the history and development of the United States war on drugs and how other nations have addressed the issue of drug use.

 8. Become familiar with basic drug awareness techniques and evaluations.